 Odyssey House has been recently renovated and is fully furnished and equipped.
 The House’s tastefully decorated living space is spread over three floors, a style common to the early Venetian period of architecture in Chania.
-There are two comfortable bedrooms (one with double bed and one with single bed) and fitted wardrobes; one guest room with a sofa that opens into double bed and has an extra mattress on it; an extra sleeping loft with a single bed and of course a cozy living room.
+There are two comfortable bedrooms with fitted wardrobes (one with double bed and one with single bed); one guest room with a sofa that opens into double bed and has an extra mattress on it; an extra sleeping loft with a single bed and of course a cozy living room.
 Odyssey House can accommodate up to six people.
 A small private rooftop terrace is accessed from the third level, perfect for enjoying a drink as the sun goes down.

 The large, fully equipped modern kitchen is uniquely designed, keeping the original architectural features, incorporating the historic domed part of the original Venetian building for the elegant dining area.

 Odyssey House has a modern bathroom with shower and a laundry room on the first floor as well as another small shower room on the ground floor.

 The renovations to Odyssey House have sensitively blended the practicality of modern design with the charming traditional architectural features in the house such as the stone archways, the domed kitchen and the old secret passageway used by the Chanians to move between houses in historic times of attack.